 Red Flag # 5 – Human Verification Needed

 Once again nothing exactly clear.
-There are versions which require you to fill out a survey to confirm you are human.
+There are versions that require you to fill out a survey to confirm you are human.
 Or ask you to complete an offer to prove you are human.

 But as I read on.
 It began to make sense.
 It painted a clearer picture of how these adders work.

 You see when you can actually complete a survey.
 You are completing a legally paid survey.

 The main problem is that the creator of the adder will actually get paid what’s owed to you.

 I also come across other ways these adders can potentially harm you.

 - Email Address – They can easily sell your email info to advertisers.
 So you could hit with a bunch of unwanted ads aka spam.